 Emax Hawk 5 release date

-The Emax Hawk 5 release date is 20th March.
+The Emax Hawk 5 is available right now!
 Pre-orders will ship first, so make sure you grab one here to avoid a long wait.
 These are expected to fly off the shelves, so could be out of stock for some time.
 If they’re sold out, you can pre-order or click the alert on arrival button so that you don’t miss out.
 Also available on Amazon.

 Emax Hawk 5 Features & Specifications